 Start by Choosing the Right Location for Your Lounge

-The first thing you want to do when designing a lounge area for your wedding is find the right location for it inside of your reception hall.
+The first thing you want to do when designing a lounge area for your wedding is finding the right location for it inside of your reception hall.

-Ideally, the lounge should be located in a place where people are going to see it once they walk into your hall.
+Ideally, locate the lounge should in a place where people are going to see it once they walk into your hall.
 But at the same time, you don’t want the lounge to overcrowd your space and steal the show.

 Pick a place that will be out of the way so that people can spread out when they come to take a seat.
 You want people to feel like they’re stepping away from the action to regroup when they sit down in your lounge.
 It’ll make it a much more relaxing space for everyone.

 Figure Out How Big You Want It to Be

 Once you have the location for your lounge area all picked out, the next step will be to decide exactly how big you want your lounge to be.
 The size of your room should coordinate with the number of guests that you’re going to have at your wedding.

 The last thing you want to do is set up a lounge with just four or five seats in it when you’re going to have 250 people at your wedding.
 At the same time, you also don’t want to create a lounge that can seat 20 when you’re only going to have 75 people at your wedding.